blotoutio/sdk-js/docs/api.md

 ```

 ## capture
-The `init` method is used to record developer events.
+The `capture` method is used to record developer events.
 This allows you to send custom events to the server when a user is interacting with the website/app.
 For example, one custom event would be when a user adds an item to a cart.

 If you are capturing an event when page navigation is triggered, you should add the method `beacon` in options so that you will not lose data.